Detadja/Neural-Data-Analysis/README.md

 # Neural-Data-Analysis
 * This is a course project created in Google Colab.
-It analyzes and extracts multi-unit activity from ECoG recordings (obtained with permission from Dr. Azadeh Yazdan-Shahmorad) outputs it as a raster plot and plots the average firing rate.
+It analyzes and extracts multi-unit activity from non-primate ECoG recordings with simultaneous optogenetic stimulation (obtained with permission from Dr. Azadeh Yazdan-Shahmorad), outputs it as a raster plot and plots the average firing rate.

 * Last updated on: 28th Oct 2024, as Project 2 for the course BIOEN 560 - Neural Engineering.